james65535/h2k-Sessions/Coding/coding-week3.md

 - Cancelled (Sometimes people decide a particular issue is no longer needed, like when a product owner cancels a feature request)
 - Blocked (Where issues go when no more work can occur because of an external dendancy such as another issue being completed or some other reason)

+### Daily Scrum

+To encourage face to face communication and provide a forum for the team to keep in sync, a Daily Scrum or Standup can be used.
+At its most basic level each attendee speaks briefly on the following:

+- What they completed yesterday
+- What they're working on today
+- Any anticipated blockers

+Brevity is a key virtue here as no one wants to sit in a meeting everyday to hear others ramble on endlessly.
+Daily Scrums should be short and to the point.

+### Sprint Retrospective

+At the end of each sprint, time can be set aside to review a few items:
+- Demo the current to the stakeholders
+- Discuss what went well and what could have been done better when planning this sprint.
+If there are a number of issues which were not completed then issue estimation can be discussed.
+Or if there are a number of problems with processes or tooling then those can be evaluated.
+The key here is keep improving each successive sprint.
+- Discuss what to work on next.

 ## Project Tooling

 To aid in the automation of manual processes, tools can be used to speed things up.